StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/date_sub.md

 ## Parameters

 - `date`: It must be a valid date expression.
 - `expr`: the time interval you want to subtract.
+It must be of the INT type.
 - `type`: It can only be set to any of the following values: YEAR, MONTH, DAY, HOUR, MINUTE, SECOND.

 ## Return value